Cluster Headache vs Migraine: How to Tell Them Apart, Symptoms, Causes, and Treatment

 Estimates show that approximately 15.8% of the world’s population experiences headaches each day.
-Headaches can vary in type, and understanding the specific kind you have can help you manage it more effectively.
-Two frequently confused types of headaches are cluster headaches and migraine.
-Read on to learn more about cluster headaches vs. migraine, how to tell them apart, and the best management options.
+Headaches can vary greatly in severity, duration, and symptoms, and understanding the specific type you have may help you manage it more effectively.
+Two headache conditions that are often confused are cluster headaches and migraines.
+Although they may share some overlapping symptoms, there are important differences in pain patterns, triggers, duration, and associated symptoms.

 Cluster Headache Overview